takemaru/dnet/README.md

   ([pdf](http://www-alg.ist.hokudai.ac.jp/~thomas/TCSTR/tcstr_12_59/tcstr_12_59.pdf))

 DNET is still under the development.
-The current version just supports power loss minimization and configuration search, but we believe service restoration is also possible if you can use DNET appropriately with deep understanding of the theory.
+The current version just supports power loss minimization and configuration search, but we are thinking of service restoration for future releases.
 We really appreciate any pull request and patch if you add some changes that benefit a wide variety of people.